 Creating Custom Transformations

-In some circumstances, the built in attribute types of string
+In some circumstances, the built in attribute types of string,

-may be inadequate.
+number, boolean, and date may be inadequate.
 For example, a

 server may return a non-standard date format.